Construction sign with text Road Work with road in the background

 Latest update

-• Construction is expected to begin by the second week of April.
+• Construction is in progress.
 Edge Homes will be constructing the project, with some of the project's cost reimbursed by Herriman City and Riverton City.

 Impacts/expectations